Chakra diagram from the Shaiva tantric tradition, Wellcome Collection

 Several texts in our collection go well beyond the standard chakra model, revealing the full richness of Indian subtle body theory:

-- •Kaulajnana Nirnaya (attributed to Matsyendranath) — Perhaps the oldest surviving Kaula text, this 1,414-page work describes a chakra system embedded in transgressive ritual and goddess worship that predates the “cleaned up” versions found in later yoga manuals.
+• Kaulajnana Nirnaya (attributed to Matsyendranath) — Perhaps the oldest surviving Kaula text, this work describes a chakra system embedded in transgressive ritual and goddess worship that predates the “cleaned up” versions found in later yoga manuals.

-- •Siddha Siddhanta Paddhati (attributed to Gorakhnath) — This text maps nine chakras (not six or seven) and describes the body as a microcosm containing the entire universe — mountains, rivers, sacred sites, and celestial realms all located within the practitioner's own subtle anatomy.
-161 pages.
+• Siddha Siddhanta Paddhati (attributed to Gorakhnath) — This text maps nine chakras (not six or seven) and describes the body as a microcosm containing the entire universe — mountains, rivers, sacred sites, and celestial realms all located within the practitioner's own subtle anatomy.

 Why Translation Matters